Ford Ranger owners have reported 8 problems related to automatic transmission column shift (under the power train category).

 See all problems of the 2000 Ford Ranger.

-The car was a 1999 Ford Ranger.
-The vehicle identification number (VIN) of the car was 1FTZR15V9X_.
 After putting the vehicle into four wheel drive, the vehicle suddenly stopped.
 When this happened, the vehicle flipped and ended up on its side.
 Contacted dealer, and dealer not willing to do anything.
 The dealer could not find the cause that made the four wheel drive to thump and lock up, dealer replaced the right and left hubs and the seals.
 The vehicle also had its heating system fixed twice.
 The rear brake parts also fell apart and were replaced.
 One person was injured in accident mentioned.
-This problem occurred on 03/22/01.

 See all problems of the 1999 Ford Ranger.

 4-wheel drive switch failed to engage in snow weather conditions.

 |Problem Category||Number of Problems|

 |Automatic Transmission problems||